TiranB/Powerquery-ETL-Automation/README.md

-# Power Query Automation
+# 🔄⚙️ ETL Process Automation Using Power Query 📊
-This project is about Automating the 'data importing and cleaning process' using Power Query in Excel.
+This project is about Automating the ETL process using Power Query in Excel.

 ## Power Query's Purpose
  - Automate importing and cleaning data